 Chronic pelvic pain, one of the main symptoms of pelvic congestion syndrome, affects as many as 10 million women, but most of them don’t seek treatment because they’re unaware of how simple the solution can be.
-WIth an ovarian vein embolization, a minimally invasive procedure for pelvic congestion syndrome, the vein and vascular specialists at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, block your abnormal vein to relieve pressure, pain, and other symptoms.
+WIth an ovarian vein embolization, a minimally invasive procedure for pelvic congestion syndrome, the vein and vascular specialists at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, block your abnormal vein to relieve pressure, pain, and other symptoms.
 Call the office nearest you or use the online booking tool today.

 Pelvic congestion syndrome is a problem affecting pelvic veins.
 It affects more than 30% of women in their childbearing years.